hamling/mssm_policies/markdown/Section J - Students/JICK Bullying and Cyberbullying.md

     C.  Apply disciplinary actions, which may include but are not limited to, imposing a series of graduated consequences and alternative discipline.
-In determining the appropriate response to students who engage in bullying behavior, the Dean of Stud should consider the type of behaviors, the frequency and/or pattern of behaviors, and other relevant circumstances.
+In determining the appropriate response to students who engage in bullying behavior, the Dean of Students should consider the type of behaviors, the frequency and/or pattern of behaviors, and other relevant circumstances.
         Disciplinary action includes, but is not limited to: